Ordered Patch Theory

 5. The Computational Realism Postulate

-AIT mathematically guarantees that the finite representation of any observer (K_{\text{obs}}) appears as the structural sequence of U infinitely many times within the \tilde{M}-ML-random substrate.
+Conjecture P-1a asserts — it is no longer claimed as an AIT guarantee (June 2026 demotion) — that the finite representation of any observer (K_{\text{obs}}) appears as a structural sequence infinitely many times within the non-atomic \tilde{M}-ML-random substrate.

 However, mathematical information theory cannot inherently cross the boundary into physical ontology.
 A finite string occurring on the output tape of a Turing machine is a static artifact of execution—a snapshot.
 A coherent observer requires continuous internal dynamics, relational coupling, and active inference looping.
 The string itself does not “feel” anymore than a brain scan stored on a hard drive is conscious.
 The execution belongs to the generating program, not to the resulting snapshot code.